snakescb/TeachZ80/README.md

     *   5V and 3.3V
   *  Additional 74LS244 output latch on IO port 0x50.
 The lower 4 bits are wired to the user LED's (the higher 4 are used for internal 3.3V-5V level shifting).
   *  4 additional General Purpose User LED's
+  *  Flash Bank Select Jumper, so the system can access the lower or upper 64kB page of the installed FLASH, selectable by jumper
+  *  2 UART headers, accessing SIO A and B on 5V logic levels (no RS232 level shifter installed)